 - 8.13 The Learning Analytics team provides course reports to relevant staff with responsibility for improving the student experience. - 8.14 Where reports require corrections, the relevant student feedback coordinator will maintain a spreadsheet of such corrections.
-Each semester the Learning Analytics team will call for these, obtain approval for amendments by the relevant deputy head/deputy dean, learning and teaching and will process the amendments in bulk. - 8.15 Aggregated reports are published on the website.
+Each semester Data and Analytics will call for these, obtain approval for amendments by the relevant deputy head/deputy dean, learning and teaching (or equivalent) and will process the amendments in bulk. - 8.15 Aggregated reports are published on the website.